Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning

 \subsection{Differential Privacy}

-Differential privacy (DP) is a standard definition for privacy estimation \cite{dwork2008differential}.
-While a query mechanism is first defined as a property to a dataset, DP based analytical methods are then extended for machine learning models on private training data, such as SVM \cite{rubinstein2009learning}, linear regression\cite{zhang2012functional}, and deep learning \cite{shokri2015privacy,abadi2016deep}.
+Differential privacy (DP) is a standard definition for privacy estimation \cite{dwork2008differential}. {A} query mechanism is first defined as a property to a dataset, DP-based analytical methods are then extended for ML models on private training data, such as SVM \cite{rubinstein2009learning}, linear regression\cite{zhang2012functional}, and deep learning \cite{shokri2015privacy,abadi2016deep}.
 On neural networks, differentially private stochastic gradient descent \cite{abadi2016deep} is the most famous method that adds random noises on the updating gradients to achieve DP guarantee.

 DP sets up a game where the adversary is trying to determine whether a training model has an input $D$ or $D'$ which are adjacent datasets and only differ in one sample.
 If the adversary can distinguish which dataset ($D$ or $D'$) is used to train by observing the outputs, we can say this training model leaks private information.
 A formal definition of ($\epsilon, \delta$)-DP is expressed as follows: \begin{defn} $\left((\epsilon, \delta)-\textrm{DP}\right)$.
 A randomized mechanism $f: \textrm{\textbf{D}} \mapsto \mathcal{R}$ offers ($\epsilon, \delta$)-DP if for any adjacent input $d, d' \in \textrm{\textbf{D}}$ and $S \subset \mathcal{R}$,